thatjpcsguy/info3402/work_breakdown_structure.md

 	* confirm Twitter works with Facebook and does not effect other features
 * Thourough testing on Instagram feature
 	* Check security
-	* Ensure instagram feature is complete and robust
+	* Ensure instagram feature is commplete and robust
 * Conduct tests on all areas of features up to this point
+* Ensure consistincy amongst the features
+	* make necessary modifications

 ### Sprint 8 - Due 27/5